沈奶奶 Nanny Sheum

 In 1919, while performing in Fuzhou, they encountered a military-political figure who gave them the name Tai Thean Kew Technical Troupe (大天球女子技术团).
 By 1921, when the troupe was performing at Yau Ma Tei (油麻地) district in Hong Kong, they met Sun Si ting (孙锡亭), a cloth merchant from Yancheng, who expanded the organization and renamed it the Tai Thean Kew Circus Troupe (大天球马戏班).

-Shen Granny was married to Shen Qiguo (沈棋国) and had many children.
-The eldest son was Shen Quan Gui (沈全贵), the second son Shen Chang Fu (沈常福), and the entire family numbered more than thirty people.
-After her husband passed away, Shen Granny carried on his legacy and continued leading her children to wander the jianghu (江湖, the world of itinerant performers) selling their arts.
+Granny Sheum was married to Sheum Qiguo (沈棋国) and had many children.
+The eldest son was Sheum Quan Gui (沈全贵), the second son Sheum Cheang Fook (沈常福), and the entire family numbered more than thirty people.
+After her husband passed away, Granny Sheum carried on his legacy and continued leading her children to wander the jianghu (江湖, the world of itinerant performers) selling their arts.

-At that time, anyone in the trade who mentioned the name “Widow Shen” (沈寡妇) knew exactly who she was.
-Widow Shen was none other than Shen Granny.
+At that time, anyone in the trade who mentioned the name “Widow Sheum” (沈寡妇) knew exactly who she was.
+Widow Sheum was none other than Granny Sheum.
 She was born with extraordinary physical strength: her arms could lift stone locks and large stone poles.
 A large stone pole weighed 500 jin (approximately 250 kg or 550 lbs in modern terms).
 Lying flat on the ground, she would lift one stone pole from her chest with both hands, while another stone pole was placed on her small bound feet.
-With her four limbs bearing two stone poles, and nine men and women sitting on top of the poles, the total weight Shen Granny supported with her body was roughly 1,600 jin (approximately 800 kg or 1,760 lbs).
+With her four limbs bearing two stone poles, and nine men and women sitting on top of the poles, the total weight Granny supported with her body was roughly 1,600 jin (approximately 800 kg or 1,760 lbs).
 Despite being a woman with bound feet, she was the most popular and renowned performer for her signature act: the “Thousand-Jin Millstone” (千斤磨盘).

 The millstone was the kind used in oil mills to press oil, about one-and-a-half chi thick (roughly 50 cm) and eight chi in diameter (roughly 2.6 m), extremely heavy and cumbersome.
 During the performance, more than ten people would roll it out.
 Shen Granny lay on the ground, raised her left foot, and the crowd lifted the millstone and placed it on her small foot.
 Her small foot held the millstone steady without moving, then she pushed it with her right foot, causing it to rotate slowly and steadily.

-Shen Granny possessed unmatched strength and was also skilled at tightrope walking, performing three ascents and descents, as well as various martial-arts postures (把式).
+Granny Sheum possessed unmatched strength and was also skilled at tightrope walking, performing three ascents and descents, as well as various martial-arts postures (把式).
 Her horsemanship was another of her specialties.

 The so-called “Three Halls Fast Horse” consisted of three routines: single horse, double horse, and the Luohan (Arhat) on horseback.
 Any troupe called a horse circus had to include the “Three Halls Fast Horse” act; otherwise, it would not qualify as a true horse circus.
 (RP 7)